evilcorp-ga/blablah/README.md

 # blablah
-Irc webchat applciation without using javascript
+IRC webchat applciation without using javascript (for the front end)

+Written in NodeJS (So we keep the JS on the backend)

+Modeled on Le-Chat (Check our Le-Chat-PHP clone)

 ## Tools needed
 To install this application, we recommend to download the .zip or clone the repository to a debian linux machine.